zhangsq06/MMGraph/README.md

 CMD python get_tfbs.py --dataset name
 Arguments --dataset (the name of your data , such as GSE114204)
 ## Step7 Finding multiple motifs from ATAC-seq data
 CMD python find_motifs.py --dataset name
+this CMD will store results in atac_results folder.